Foods that are Bad for Gallbladder – Overview

 Foods that are bad for the gallbladder – Carbonated beverages

-According to studies, easily absorbed sugar found in sodas seems to contribute to gallbladder diseases, including gallstones.
+According to studies, easily absorbed sugar in sodas contributes to gallbladder diseases, including gallstones.

-Furthermore, consumption of beverages rich in sugar raises glucose concentration in our blood and is associated with weight gain and type 2 diabetes.
+Furthermore, consuming beverages rich in sugar raises glucose concentration in our blood and is associated with weight gain and type 2 diabetes.

 They all contribute to the development of biliary tract cancer, including gallbladder cancer.